-[Updated to add new features and services.
+[Updated to add built-in one-time-passcode generator, support for Yubikey on iOS and support for Google Pixel 4 facial recognition.
 This review was originally published Dec.
 18, 2017.]

 Keeper has been around since 2010 and was one of the early entrants into the password-manager market.
 The company has a strong enterprise presence, but unlike with some of the other enterprise-focused password management services I tested, this presence was evident more in the security language used than in the look and feel of the app.